FDR Drive: Uptown

-From 63rd to 71st Streets, the FDR Drive passes under a series of interconnected at-grade tunnels.
+From 63rd to 71st Streets, FDR Drive passes under a series of interconnected at-grade tunnels.
 The segment from 63rd to 68th Street runs under an annex constructed by Rockefeller University, while the section of roadway between 68th and 71st Streets runs underneath the pilotis of the NewYork–Presbyterian Hospital.
-Afterward, the FDR Drive continues north at ground level.
+Afterward, FDR Drive continues north at ground level.
 There is a southbound-only entrance and exit, labeled exit 13, at 71st–73rd Streets, serving Lenox Hill on the Upper East Side.
 Another southbound-only entrance exists at 79th Street; there is no exit from either direction, nor is there any exit number reserved for this interchange.

-From 81st to 90th streets runs a final, enclosed double-decker structure.
+From 81st to 90th Streets runs a final, enclosed double-decker structure.
 The southbound roadway is again raised over the northbound roadway in a short segment of the tunnel between 81st and 86th Streets.
 The promenade of Carl Schurz Park was built over the highway in 1939, near Gracie Mansion, the New York City mayor's residence.
-There is a southbound entrance to the FDR Drive at the intersection of 92nd Street and York Avenue.
-York Avenue then parallels the FDR Drive until 96th Street, where York Avenue ends.
-The FDR Drive ascends onto a short elevated viaduct over the 96th Street interchange (exit 14) then descends to street level again.
+There is a southbound entrance to FDR Drive at the intersection of 92nd Street and York Avenue.
+York Avenue then parallels FDR Drive until 96th Street, where York Avenue ends.
+FDR Drive ascends onto a short elevated viaduct over the 96th Street interchange (exit 14) then descends to street level again.

-The remaining portion of the FDR Drive to the 125th Street interchange (exit 19) is at grade, passing through East Harlem.
+The remaining portion of FDR Drive is at grade, passing through East Harlem.
 There is a southbound-only entrance at 102nd Street, as well as a southbound-only exit at 106th Street, labeled exit 15.
 At 116th Street, there is another southbound-only exit and entrance numbered exit 16.
-When the FDR Drive reaches 120th Street, there are three northbound exits in quick succession: exit 17 for the Robert F. Kennedy Bridge, exit 18 for the Willis Avenue Bridge, and exit 19 for 125th Street.
-Exit 17 also contains a southbound exit and entrance to and from the Robert F. Kennedy Bridge, and exit 19 also hosts a southbound entrance.
-The FDR Drive transitions into the Harlem River Drive and continues north after 125th Street.
+When FDR Drive reaches 120th Street, there is an interchange (exit 17) for the Robert F. Kennedy Bridge, where it transitions into the Harlem River Drive and continues north after 125th Street.